 Tried several restaurants during the 6-night stay and must say that these are my favourites:

 - The French Touch (from the boat bridge, walk a couple of blocks on main road, you’ll see an orange sign on your right) for its freshly baked bread with Caraway seeds; best bread in Myanmar.
 Croissants are also excellent.
 The ambience here is relaxing and meals are offered at a slightly higher price than usual although the quality is very good.
 The French owner is a photographer/film maker and the restaurant’s walls are covered in gorgeous photos of Burma.
 A free documentary film is on each night at around 19:00 hrs.

 - The Live Dim Sum House (No 43, Yone Gyi Rd) is exceptional for local meals (1,500+K) and of course freshly in-house made Dim Sums (1,000+K); oh, and a Mandalay Rum shot is only 300K.
 Quality, service, and reasonable prices, make this a regular haunt.

 Inle to Yangon

 Flight back to Bangkok is from Yangon so the Hotel Brilliant organised the overnight JJ Express Bus (20,000K) to Yangon.

-The bus travelled for a few hours then stopped for dinner, which you have to purchase, before continuing the journey but stopping numerous times to pick up passengers from non-designated stops – doubt you will sleep on this bus.
+The bus travelled for a few hours then stopped for dinner, which you have to purchase, before continuing the journey but stopping numerous times to pick up passengers from non-designated stops – doubt you will sleep.

-Flying from Bangkok to Burma, then travelling for almost 28 days in Burma, thought I’d write a short reflections’ blog on Burma.
+After travelling for almost 28 days in Burma then flying back to Bangkok, thought I’d write a short reflections’ blog on Burma.
 Mainly because the experience in Burma really resonated with me and not too dissimilar to when I backpacked through India in 1985.